How to appeal to the Proscribed Organisations Appeal Commission if you disagree with a Home Office decision to ban an organisation.

 The commission can uphold or overturn the ban.

-If you win your case, the organisation will be removed from the list of proscribed organisations.
+If your appeal is allowed, the commission may make an order for the organisation to be removed from the list of proscribed organisations.

 If you disagree with its decision, you can appeal to a higher court: